Thoracic Manipulation for Neck Pain Patients

 Use this quick maneuver to help predict if thoracic manipulation will help neck pain patients.

 Thoracic spine manipulation has made its way into clinical guidelines for neck pain (1).
-Now, the Cervico-Thoracic Differentiation Test (CTDT) helps identify which patients will respond best to thoracic manipulation.
+Now, the cervico-thoracic Differentiation Test (CTDT) helps identify which patients will respond best to thoracic manipulation.
 Here’s the CTDT as described by Swanson et al. (5):

 Patients begin in a neutral* seated position and are asked to move through full cervical ROM in each direction (flexion, extension, right rotation, left rotation) to identify their most painful movement (comparable sign).

 The investigator noted the most painful motion and asked the participant to record their pain on the VAS (3).
 If rotation was the painful movement, after bringing their head back to midline, the participant was asked to turn their body so that their chest was facing the opposite direction of cervical rotation (counter rotation of thoracic spine).
-The examiner maintained this body position by stabilizing the participants' trunk as the participant again turned their neck into the provocative direction until the limit of their ROM was reached, or pain was felt.
+The examiner maintained this body position by stabilizing the participant's trunk as the participant again turned their neck into the provocative direction until the limit of their ROM was reached or pain was felt.
 This position of cervical rotation was again noted by the investigator.

 A negative test was indicated by a response of ‘worse’, as well as ‘the same’ when significant improvement in cervical rotation was not obtained.
 Significant improvement in cervical motion was operationally defined as 10 degrees (4).

-If the most painful direction was flexion, the participant was asked to “arch” backwards into extension of the thoracic spine.
+If the most painful direction was flexion, the participant was asked to “arch” backward into the extension of the thoracic spine.
 This position was maintained by the investigator, and the participant then repeated the cervical flexion.
 If the most painful direction was extension, the participant was asked to “slump” forward into flexion of the thoracic spine.
 This position was maintained by the investigator, and the participant then repeated the cervical extension — the same follow-up question of “better, worse.”(5)

-* All participants were cued to the Frankfurt-horizontal position, defined as the position where a line passing through the inferior margin of the left orbit and the upper margin of each external auditory meatus is most nearly parallel to the floor.
-This posture was selected for its high levels of reliability and reproducibility between examiners, while not significantly altering the mechanical axis of the spine relative to the self-balanced posture (5,6).
+* All participants were cued to the Frankfurt-horizontal position, defined as the position where a line passes through the inferior margin of the left orbit and the upper margin of each external auditory meatus is most nearly parallel to the floor.
+This posture was selected for its high levels of reliability and reproducibility between examiners while not significantly altering the mechanical axis of the spine relative to the self-balanced posture (5,6).

 Are we merely exploiting coupled motion?